joealsaaidah/my-blog-nextjs-course-/README.md

 yarn add
 ```

 then, add the enviroment veriables for the database connection.
-This project uses mongodb. remane the file next.config1.js to next.config.js, then add your credentials:
+This project uses mongodb. rename the file next.config1.js to next.config.js, and don't forgit to add your credentials.

-mongodb_username: "your username",
-mongodb_password: "your password",
-mongodb_clustername: "cluster name",
-mongodb_database: "database name",

 now, you can run the development server: